Trump steel tariffs may leave these U.S. steelworkers jobless

 America is the world's largest steel importer, buying about 35 million tons in 2017.
 GRAPHIC: http://tmsnrt.rs/2oPeo1z

-But Lang is one of around 780 workers at the Novolipetsk Steel PAO (NLMK) mill, NLMK's U.S. subsidiary which imports around 2 million tons of steel slabs annually from its Russian parent company.
-The slabs that the mill rolls into sheets for customers including Caterpillar Inc, Deere & Co Harley Davidson Inc and Home Depot Inc, are almost impossible to acquire from U.S. steel producers.
+But Lang is one of around 780 workers at the Novolipetsk Steel PAO (NLMK) <NLMK.MM> mill, NLMK's U.S. subsidiary which imports around 2 million tons of steel slabs annually from its Russian parent company.
+The slabs that the mill rolls into sheets for customers including Caterpillar Inc <CAT.N>, Deere & Co <DE.N> Harley Davidson Inc <HOG.N> and Home Depot Inc <HD.N>, are almost impossible to acquire from U.S. steel producers.

 Bob Miller, Chief Executive Officer of NLMK's U.S. unit, said if his company's customers refuse to accept a 25 percent price hike as a result of the tariffs, nearly 1,200 workers could eventually lose their jobs - and the ones in Farrell would be the first to go when supplies of imported slabs run out.